uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

 ■ **IAM Credential Report**
   - Provides detailed information about the rotation history of user passwords and access keys within the account.
 It shows dates of last password and access key rotation, along with usernames and key IDs.
 This aligns perfectly with the requirement of auditing password and access key rotation details for compliance purposes.
   - ex) A company has an AWS account.
 The company wants to audit its password and access key rotation details for compliance purposes.

-■ Security Token Service(STS)
-  - ex) A company is developing an application that uses multiple AWS services.
-The application needs to use temporary, limited-privilege credentials for authentication with other AWS APIs.
-STS should the company use to meet these authentication reqruiements.

 ■ **Audit Manager**
   - Helps you continuously audit your AWS usage to simplify how you assess risk and compliance with regulations and incustry standards.